Princeyyyy/IS-ProjectV2/README.md

-# Development of an open data portal website

-This project will be an open data platform that will be designed using express as the back-end technology and react as the front-end technology.
+# IS Project

+## Description

+This is a webapp that acts as a holistic platform that combines tools for networking and cooperation, skills assessment and development, and job matching.

+## Known Bugs

+There are no known bugs.

-## Author
+## Technologies Used

-This project is created by Lewis Muchoki.
+This project is mde by the use of HTML, CSS, JavaScript and PHP.

+## Support and contact details

+In case you wish to contact me, send me an email, That is princemumo80@gmail.com

+### LICENSE

+This work is under the MIT license.
+Copyright (c) {2023} **{Prince Mumo}**